Deutsch: Bergbau / Español: Minería / Português: Mineração / Français: Exploitation minière / Italiano: Estrazione mineraria /

 Description

 Mining in the environmental context refers to the extraction of valuable minerals or other geological materials from the earth.
 This process often involves the use of heavy machinery and chemicals to access and process the desired resources.
 Mining can have significant impacts on the environment, including habitat destruction, water pollution, and air pollution.
-It can also lead to soil erosion and the displacement of local communities.
+It can also lead to soil Erosion and the displacement of local communities.
 Despite these risks, mining is an essential industry that provides raw materials for manufacturing, construction, and energy production.

 Application Areas